Malia Obama Boldly Defies Donald Trump, Joins DAPL Protests

 — Jacqueline Keeler (@jfkeeler) January 28, 2017

-The DAPL has reemerged on the national scene as a major issue following the executive orders issued by current president, Donald Trump.
-There is also an inherent value to the protests with the inclusion of Malia Obama now that her father is not the president and his successor has essentially reversed any good that Obama did during the twilight of his tenure.
+The DAPL has reemerged on the national scene as a major issue following the executive orders issued by Donald Trump.
+There is also an inherent value to the protests with the inclusion of Malia Obama now that her father is not the president and his successor has essentially reversed any good that Obama did during the twilight of his presidency.

 It is unclear at this time if Malia Obama will be taking up any other causes on the national political stage, but this action so soon after her departure from the White House indicates she is wasting no time.